UA-RCL/ua-rcl.github.io/index.md

 ## News

+1. Our paper titled ***A Runtime Manager Integrated Emulation Environment for Heterogeneous SoC Design with RISC-V Cores*** will be presented at the Heterogeneity in Computing Workshop ([HCW'24](https://hcw.pages.dev/)) in May.
+1. Our paper titled ***GPU-RANC: A Cuda Accelerated Simulation Framework for Neuromorphic Architectures*** will be presented at the Neuro-Inspired Computational Elements ([NICE'24](https://niceworkshop.org/nice-2024/)) in April.
-1. Joshua Mack held a Tutorial Session ***CEDR: A Holistic Software and Hardware Design Environment for FPGA-Integrated Heterogeneous Systems*** in FPGA'24.
+1. Joshua Mack and Serhan Gener held a Tutorial Session ***CEDR: A Holistic Software and Hardware Design Environment for FPGA-Integrated Heterogeneous Systems*** in FPGA'24.
 (Check out our [blog post](./2024/03/03/fpga_tutorial.html))
 1. Joshua Mack has defended his PhD dissertation successfully.
 Congrats Dr. Mack!
 (Check out our [blog post](./2024/02/27/josh_defense.html))
 1. Joshua Mack held an Education Class ***CEDR: A Novel Runtime Environment for Accelerator-Rich Heterogeneous Architectures*** ([YouTube](https://www.youtube.com/watch?v=nMWDFAChcFI&list=PLMohsHZ1Urxvq9ZXyDenPMtbodupJaoZw&index=9&ab_channel=EmbeddedSystemsWeek%28ESWEEK%29)) in ESWEEK'23.
 1. Our paper ***Contention-aware Performance Modeling for Heterogeneous Edge and Cloud Systems*** ([ACM](https://dl.acm.org/doi/abs/10.1145/3589010.3594889)) was published in the Proceedings of the 3rd Workshop on Flexible Resource and Application Management on the Edge.